certtools/intelmq-tutorial/lesson-2.md

 * `/opt/intelmq/etc/`: The configuration files.
 * `/opt/intelmq/var/lib/`: Data of IntelMQ and it's bots:
 * `/opt/intelmq/var/lib/bots/`: For example configuration files of certain bots, local lookup data and output files.
-* `/opt/intelmq/var/log/`: The log files of all bots and dumped data.
+* `/opt/intelmq/var/log/`: The log files and dumped data.
 * `/opt/intelmq/var/run/`: The internal PID-files.

 #### Task: Where can I find the log files?